 As she eyed the situation, I was about 20 feet away, clearing some brush, and holding a chainsaw, of all things.
 There was no way I could drop the chainsaw without her noticing it, and not even the slowest gait towards her would do anything but convince her I didn’t think this was a good idea.
 All I could do was stand there and watch, poised on the balls of my feet to spring the 20 feet in the event I needed to catch her.
 She didn’t exactly look like Cary Grant in To Catch a Thief, but she made it up, in her own way, safe and sound.

-Editor’s note: A version of this post originally appeared on Admitted in September 2016.
+Editor’s note: A version of this post was originally published on Admitted in December 2016.
 It’s being republished as part of NACAC’s Best of the Blog series.

 School districts may be able to boost college-going rates by changing the way they introduce students to the application process, according to an article published by the Harvard Business Review.

 Too often, the conversation is focused on ensuring students submit an application to at least one college, writes researcher Lindsay Page.
 But when teens apply to a range of institutions “they are more likely to get accepted to an institution that is a good fit,” she notes.